On time-consistent equilibrium stopping under aggregation of diverse discount rates: Problem Formulation

+where $f$ is a real-valued function defined on a state space $S$, $u$ is a von Neumann-Morgenstern utility function, $\pi$ is a probability distribution on $S$, $\mu$ is the decision maker's subjective prior over the set $\Delta$ of possible probabilities $\pi$ over $S$, and $\phi(\cdot)$ is the ambiguity attitude function characterizing the aversion to mean preserving spreads in $\mu_f$, where $\mu_f$ is the distribution over expected utility values induced by $\mu$ and $f$.

+Comparing with the formulation in \eqref{ambut}, we are in face of the diversity of the discount rates (or the uncertainty of the discount rates in the single agent's problem) following the distribution $F_{\rho}(r)$ similar to the model uncertainty described by the measure $\mu$ over the set of all priors.
+In particular, our attitude function $\phi(\cdot)$ essentially plays the same role as the one in \eqref{ambut} to indicate the aggregation rules towards different values of $\E\left[e^{-r \tau}g(X^x_\tau)\right]$ under the diverse or uncertain discount rates.

-\begin{remark} The aggregation attitude function $\phi(x)$ depicts how the decision maker, such as a social planner on behalf of a group or committee of members, compares expected payoffs under different values of the discount rate $\rho$.
-The coefficient of aggregation attitude is defined by $\zeta(x):=-\frac{\phi''(x)}{\phi(x)}$.
-For two decision makers $1$ and $2$, if $\zeta_1(x)\geq \zeta_2(x)$ for all $x$, the decision maker $1$ values more on the larger discount rate than decision maker 2, i.e., the decision maker 1 will choose the stopping policy more on behalf of the members with larger discount rates such as some young members who are more patient; vice versa, the decision maker 2 will take the smaller discount rate more into account in determining the stopping policy to represent the side of impatient group members.
-In the extreme case, if $-\phi''(x)/\phi(x)\rightarrow +\infty$ for all $x$, the problem \eqref{stopping-pb} is equivalent to the worst case formulation that $\sup_{\tau\in \TT} \inf_{\rho\in \mathcal{R}}\E\left[e^{-\rho \tau}g(X^x_\tau)\right]=\sup_{\tau\in \TT} \E\left[e^{-\rho^* \tau}g(X^x_\tau)\right]$, where $\mathcal{R}$ stands for the support of the distribution of $\rho$ and $\rho^*$ is the largest discount rate if it is finite.
+Similar to Theorem 2 and Corollary 3 in \cite{Klibanoff05}, one can introduce the attitude coefficient defined by $\zeta(x):=-\frac{\phi''(x)}{\phi(x)}$ in the context of decision making on behalf of a group.
+For two central planners $1$ and $2$, if $\zeta_1(x)\geq \zeta_2(x)$ for all $x$, the central planner $1$ values more on the larger discount rate in the group than the central planner 2, i.e., the central planner 1 will choose the stopping policy more on behalf of the older members who are more impatient; vice versa, the central planner 2 will cling more to the side of patient members in the group.